 Mind’s Wildlife Garden

-Mind became a member of the Meanwhile Gardens Community Association over 30 years ago, taking charge of what has become The Wildlife Garden.
+Mind became a tenant of the Meanwhile Gardens Community Association over 30 years ago, taking charge of what has become The Wildlife Garden.

 A range of horticulture and nature-based programmes take place in this half-acre site.
 People not only learn the foundation of good gardening practices but are also taught to engage all their senses in a focused and mindful engagement with their surroundings.